mlegenhausen/grunt-ng-constant/README.md

 An array that specifies the default dependencies a module should have.
 When your module should not have any modules, so you can append the constants to an already existing one, you can set `deps` to `false`.

-#### options.wrap
-Type: `String` or `Boolean`
-Default value: `false`
-Optional

-A boolean to activate or deactivate the automatic wrapping.
-A string which will wrap the result of file, use the `{%= __ngModule %}` variable to indicate where to put the generated module content.
-See the "Custom Wrap Option" section for further informations.

 #### options.constants
 Type: `Object`, `String`, `Function`
 Default value: `{}`